 Newport News Public Schools is offering a new COVID-19 diagnostic at-home test option called BinaxNOW to staff and students.
-This testing option is available to all students and staff who develop any symptom of COVID-19 and must isolate, as well as those who are not fully vaccinated or have not had COVID-19 in the last 90 days and have been identified as a close contact to an individual with COVID-19 and must quarantine.
+This testing option is available to all students and staff who develop any symptom of COVID-19 and must isolate, as well as those have been exposed to a positive individual and wish to test on or after day 5.

 Test kits have been distributed to all schools and may be given to parents/guardians upon request when the symptomatic student is picked up from school.
 Symptomatic staff members may also receive a test kit.